Code-Institute-Submissions/project-6/README.md

 - Added fundamental for `accounts` app
 - Create `User` model
 - Created small up to fake users and listing using `django faker`

+#### 0.4

+- Added img to db
+- Created fundamentals for `houses.html`
+- Customized the Admin dashboard

 ### Tests